tgdrive/teldrive-docs/docs/getting-started/usage.md

 # Teldrive Usage Guide

-This guide will help you set up and use Teldrive.
-Ensure you have met all the prerequisites and have the necessary configuration values ready.
+This guide will help you set up and configure Teldrive.
+Make sure you've completed all prerequisites before proceeding.

 ## Configuration

-Create a `config.toml` with the following content, replacing the placeholders with your actual values.
+Create a `config.toml` file with the appropriate settings for your environment.
+Below are examples for different database setups.

-### `config.toml` for Supabase DB
+### Configuration for Supabase Database

 ```toml
 [db]